orthanc-team/orthanc-auth-service/README.md

 ```

-- the `orthanc-token-service` replies with a share with the token and a link to the viewer:
+- the `orthanc-auth-service` replies with a share with the token and a link to the viewer:
 ```json
   {
     "request":{